Joe Marullo Insurance & Retirement Services

 Until recently, the typical financial advisor didn't think much about the unique challenges facing women who are trying to plan their financial futures.

-In addition to living longer, for example, women also spend less time in the workforce.
-That often means that their retirement income stream is less than that of their spouse.
+In addition to living longer, women also spend less time in the workforce.
+That often means that their retirement income stream is less than their spouse's.
 Also, since over half of all marriages end in divorce, women are more likely than not to be faced with role reversals, becoming the primary manager of family finances.

 So, if you're a woman looking for solid financial advice and expertise, you do well to ignore most of the marketing geared exclusively toward women.
 Focus instead on looking for these qualities in any advisor with whom you wish to establish a relationship.